 - For any other reason based on discrimination.

-Furthermore, torture must be committed directly by a government official.
-Or encouraged / known by him or by someone who acts on behalf of the government.
+Furthermore, the torture must be committed directly by, or at the encouragement and/or knowledge of, a government official or by someone acting on behalf of the government.

 The barriers or prohibitions to granting withholding of removal under CAT are various and include:

-- Representing a security hazard to the U.S.
+- Pose a security hazard to the US;

 - Having committed a “serious non-political crime” (SNC).

-However, it is not enough to be charged with a particularly serious crime to prohibit this immigration relief.
-The foreigner must have been convicted of the crime.
+However, it is not enough to be accused of a particularly serious crime to prohibit this immigration relief.
+The alien must have been convicted of the crime.

 Instead, SNCs are considered less serious crimes than PSCs.
 But it does not require that the person has been convicted of this type of crime for the application of the bar.

-Although, it requires that there be probable cause based on facts incriminating the accused to apply this prohibition.
+Although, it requires that there is probable cause based on facts that incriminate the defendant to apply this prohibition.

-It differs from asylum and withholding of removal because as an applicant for CAT protection:
+It differs from asylum and withholding of removal because the applicant for CAT protection:

-- You do not need to show that the abuse you will suffer is due to the five identified and protected reasons.
+- Doesn’t need to prove that the abuse they suffered was due to the five listed and protected reasons.
 That is, race, religion, nationality, political opinion or belonging to a certain social group.

 - It also has a very high standard of proof.
-It must be shown to a judge that the applicant is likely to be subjected to torture upon return to his country.
+It must be shown to a judge that the applicant is likely to be subjected to torture upon returning to their country.
 Either by government officials or under their orders.